 - Myocardial infarct or unstable angina within 6 months before enrollment, New York Heart Association (NYHA) class II or greater heart failure, uncontrolled angina, severe uncontrolled ventricular arrhythmias, clinically significant pericardial disease, valvular disease with documented compromise in cardiac function, or electrocardiographic evidence of acute ischemic or active conduction system abnormalities

-- Prior anthracycline, platinum salt, or taxane for any malignancy
+- Prior anthracycline, platinum salt, or taxane for any malignancy, within the previous 5 years

 - Known or active hepatitis B or C with abnormal liver function tests